Robonauts-Everybot/FTC-Everybot-Docs/docs/manual/code.md

 #### Configuring the button bindings
 </p>

 In order for the robot to drive we need to map the commands to buttons on the controllers.
 First we will setup a default command for the drivebase, to ensure that the command is always active [1].
-This will ensure that whenever the sticks on the controllers are moved, then the robot always move.
-When the left bumper on the driver controller the robot will driven at a significantly lower speed [2].
+This will ensure that whenever the sticks on the controllers are moved, then the robot always moves.
+When the left bumper on the driver controller the robot will drive at a significantly lower speed [2].
 The command works WHILE it is TRUE that the chosen button is held, then the behavior will return to normal.
 Finally all the controls are either true while a button is being held [3] or while one of the rear triggers is held down over the threshold [4].

 ```java
 private void configureBindings() {